 Any extra strain on your air conditioner can have a major effect in the long run.
 If your AC system becomes overworked from all of the time it spends cooling down your home, parts wear down to nothing sooner, and you’ll have to replace the unit before its lifespan is typically up.
 Changing the filter every month is a simple way to avoid this!

-Mark Lindsay and Son Plumbing & Heating Inc offers AC services in Clifton, NJ.
+Mark Lindsay and Son Plumbing & Heating Inc offers AC services in West Milford, NJ and the surrounding area.
 Call our friendly team today!